 - 1. Observe the admonishments presented at the beginning of this section, and those encountered in this procedure. - 2.
 Performing this procedure may activate external alarms.
 Do one of the following.
 If possible, disable these alarms.
 If these alarms cannot be easily disabled, notify the appropriate personnel to disregard any future alarms associated with this system. - 3.
 Replacing the MCA circuit card WILL result in all MCA settings being returned to their factory default values.
-In Table 7 and Table 8, either manually record all existing MCA settings or record the required settings for your site from your company's DC Plant Set Points specifications (standards).
+In Table 4 and Table 5, either manually record all existing MCA settings or record the required settings for your site from your company's DC Plant Set Points specifications (standards).

 NOTE!
-The MCA configuration can be saved by downloading the configuration using the LMS Monitoring System (if installed).
+The MCA configuration can be saved by downloading the configuration using the LMS Monitoring System.

-Refer to the MCA Menu Tree (Section 5886) and Navigating the MCA section to manually record MCA settings.
+Refer to the MCA Menu Tree (Section 5886) and the Navigating the MCA section to manually record MCA settings.
 The MCA Menu Tree is provided in the separate INSTALLATION MANUAL and the CD CARRIER MANUAL (it is also provided on the CD).

-4. Open the bay's front door to access the MCA circuit card mounting position.
+4. Open the Monitor and Control Panel's front door to access the MCA circuit card mounting positions.